 - Perinatal mortality and morbidity in a nationwide cohort of 529,688 low-risk planned home and hospital births

-- Recently released!
-The largest study of planned home birth in the U.S. to date shows that home birth with trained midwives is safe for low-risk women.
+- The largest study of planned home birth in the U.S. to date shows that home birth with trained midwives is safe for low-risk pregnant people.
 Outcomes of Care for 16,924 Planned Home Births in the United States: The Midwives Alliance of North America Statistics Project, 2004 to 2009

 - Outcomes of intended home births in nurse-midwifery practice: a prospective descriptive study